 All charities are exempt, even if they sell packaged products (such as boxes of Christmas cards) in-store or online.

 The scheme is impacting smaller and bigger businesses differently.
 Smaller organisations with a turnover between £1 million and £2 million and handling 25-50 tonnes of packaging in a calendar year will have to provide detailed reporting on the packaging they produce and how the waste will be managed.
-Larger businesses with a turnover above £2 million handling more than 50 tonnes of packaging per year will have to cover the cost of EPR regarding their waste and report their data every six months.
+Larger businesses with a turnover above £2 million and handling more than 50 tonnes of packaging per year must cover the cost of EPR for their waste and report their data every six months.

 What can businesses do to reduce the impact on their finances?

-The legislation is increasingly favouring recyclable materials – the easier packaging is to reuse or recycle, the lower the cost to producers.
+The legislation is increasingly favouring recyclable materials.
+The easier packaging is to reuse or recycle, the lower the cost to producers.
 Higher volumes of waste created by packaging choices will increase costs.
-Reviewing and redesigning your packaging now may incur expenses in the short term but will ensure your EPR obligation is minimal going forward.
+Reviewing and redesigning your packaging now may incur expenses in the short term.
+It will minimise your EPR obligation going forward.

-At a minimum, businesses must understand the requirements for branded products and packaging that will be disposed of in public bins.
-Better yet, identify by the brand which products will be categorised as household waste and record the materials that make up their packaging; this will establish a clear head-start with reporting.
+At a minimum, businesses must understand the requirements for branded products and packaging that consumers will dispose of in public bins.
+BBetter yet, businesses should identify which products, by brand, they will categorize as household waste and record the materials that make up their packaging.
+This approach will provide a clear head-start with reporting.
 Beginning to sort products into these areas will make the transition much smoother.

 As a large producer, my business is likely to need to pay both PRN and EPR fees in 2025.
 How do those fees differ?